Metaswitch/floki/docs/content/intro/feature-overview.md

 The host path to the mounted directory is forwarded into the `floki` container as an environment variable, `FLOKI_HOST_MOUNTDIR`.

 You can set where this directory is mounted in the container using the `mount` key in `floki.yaml`.
+The mount location is exposed in the `floki` container as an environment variable, `FLOKI_WORKING_DIR`.

 ## SSH agent